BinaryTreeNode/descheduler/README.md

 # Descheduler for Kubernetes

+## notice

+This branch only support RemoveDuplicatePods strategy

 ## Introduction

 Scheduling in Kubernetes is the process of binding pending pods to nodes, and is performed by